28Smiles/jdbi-modules/README.md

     $ gradle assemble

-The tests use the Postgres database.
+The tests use a Postgres database.
 If not provided with an external Postgres database, it will use [Embedded Postgres](https://github.com/yandex-qatools/postgresql-embedded).

 ## Prerequisites
 The Libary supports Java 10 and 11.